-Less than 20 percent of residents on GBI earn over \$30K in 2018.
-Ten percent of residents live in overcrowded.
-There are high levels of deprivation across the island, with 17 percent of residents rating 10 on the deprivation index.
+Less than 20 percent of residents on Aotea (Great Barrier) earned over \$30K in 2018.
+Ten percent of residents live in overcrowded households.
+There are high levels of deprivation across the island, with 17 percent of residents rating 10 on the Deprivation Index.

 More than half of Waiheke residents earned less than \$30K per year in 2018.
-Nine percent of residents live in overcrowded households, although lower levels of deprivation with only two percent of residents rating 9-10 on the deprivation index.
+Nine percent of residents live in overcrowded households, although lower levels of deprivation with only 2 percent of residents rating 9-10 on the Deprivation Index.